Projects of the Data Research, Access and Governance Network (DRAGoN)

 Professor Jim Smith (Computer Science Research Centre) is leading on technical AI-related aspects with Professor Felix Ritchie providing expertise on procedural/researcher-focused aspects and Dr Francesco Tava (College of Health, Science and Society) on ethical issues.

-This project ties into the interdisciplinary DRAGoN which involves a number of College of Arts, Technology and Environment researchers, and which was recently awarded 100K investment from UWE Bristol's Expanding Research Excellence strategy.
+This project ties into the interdisciplinary DRAGoN which involves a number of College of Arts, Technology and Environment researchers, and which was awarded 100K investment from UWE Bristol's Expanding Research Excellence strategy.

 Process evaluation and R&D and innovation in data access and governance